Libensemble/libensemble/docs/platforms/platforms_index.rst

 :doc:`job submission<example_scripts>`.
 All user simulations will run on the nodes within that allocation.

-*How does libensemble know where to run tasks (user applications)?*
+*How does libEnsemble know where to run tasks (user applications)?*

 The libEnsemble :doc:`Executor<../executor/ex_index>` can be initialized from the user calling script, and then used by workers to run tasks.
 The Executor will automatically detect the nodes